 1. Don’t run!

 Dogs are pack animals whose ancestors and modern-day wild relatives prey upon various other species by chasing them down.
 Running stimulates this instinct, making the dog bolder and more determined in its attack.
 It sees you running and says to itself in doggie-language, “Aha!
-I knew it was a meal!”
+I knew that was a meal!”
 Another aspect is that, unless your pursuer is a 3-toed sloth, just about anything with 4 legs that is large enough to damage you can also outrun you.
 Running also keeps you from coping with the attack because you cannot defend yourself while running.

 2. Accept that you are going to be bitten.